crashfort/SourceDemoRender/ReadMe.md

 	<tr>
 		<td>sdr_sample_mult</td>
 		<td>
-			Value to multiply with **sdr_render_framerate**.
+			Value to multiply with <b>sdr_render_framerate</b>.
 This is how many frames will be put together to form a final frame.
             <br/><br/>
             <b>Values:</b> Over 2 <br/>
             <b>Default:</b> 32 <br/>